gjcliff/RTABMap_Semantic_Mapping/README.md

 Process RTABMap database files (.db) and run object detection with deep neural networks to perform semantic mapping.

+This repo is part of a larger project.
+Check out my portfolio post about it [here](https://graham-clifford.com/Localizing-and-Navigating-in-Semantic-Maps-Created-by-an-iPhone/).

 Table of Contents:
 1. [Introduction](#introduction)
 2. [Warnings](#warnings)